 Chris Morton is a marcom/technical editor, author, proofreader, layout artist, and publisher who has been engaged in the general B2B/B2C, IT, infosec, and medical device realms for over 25 years.

-Following in the footsteps of my forebears as an autodidact—
+Having the Renaissance mind of an engineer, author, and artist, I follow in the footsteps of my forebears as an autodidact.

 I'm a highly qualified marketing communications